 Now its different, I have handed over “me” to God, therefore I am under His Management, a new management.
 And look what the Lord has done.
 I no longer act the same, my conversations are different and my lifestyle has changed.
 I don’t play by my own rules anymore because along with a new manager comes a new set of rules.
 Rules like “put them all away: anger, wrath, malice, slander, and obscene talk from your mouth” (Col 3:8), “Trust in the LORD with all your heart and lean not on your own understanding” (Prov 3:5) or “Live in harmony with one another.
 Do not be proud, but be willing to associate with people of low position. [a] Do not be conceited.”
 (Rom 12:16)

 You see, we can’t claim to be saved with the old mentalities and behaviours we once had.
-We have to boast our newness, our new life found in and through Christ, and it is simply not possible to operate as our old self in a new way of life.
+We have to boast our newness, can you buy levitra online. our new life found in and through Christ, and it is simply not possible to operate as our old self in a new way of life.
 In other words, we cannot claim to be new and hold on to the old, we have to let many things go.

 Therefore, that old attitude has to change.
 “A suh mi stay from long time” is not a valid excuse.
 The old boyfriend may have to go and “mi an him deh from school days” won’t work.
 You may have to separate yourself from some of the old friends even though you have known them from grade school and the old way of life should not be acceptable to you anymore.
 I say “may” quite a few times because situations vary, but the deciding factor is whether or not what you are keeping from your old life will prevent you from stepping fully into the new one God has created.A�